roddsrod/web-proxy/README.md

 ```
  <br />
  <br />
- Point to https://YourServerIP and you should see the web proxy running (since it's a self signed certificate the browser will tell you it's an untrusted site, accept the risk and there you go.
+ Point to https://YourServerIP and you should see the web proxy running (since it's a self signed certificate the browser will tell you it's an untrusted site, accept the risk and there you go).